Sandeepreddy98/ConnectIN/homework.md

 Data sanitization - Add API validation for each field Install validator.js and explore validator functions Never trust req.body - beacause attackers may exploit the db from API level

+Task-7
+Validate data of signup
+Install Bcrypt package
+create a password hash and store it in users collection